-The Tarjeta Andina de Migracion (TAM or Andean Migration Card) is the simplest form of Peru tourist “visa”.
-You will collect and fill in this little form when you enter Peru, be it by land or air.
-Not all nationalities can enter Peru on a TAM alone, so always check the exact requirements with an embassy before you travel.
+The Tarjeta Andina de Migracion (TAM or Andean Migration Card) is a mandatory document used for statistical purposes which is required by the CAN countries (i.e. Andean Community of Nations; Peru, Ecuador, Colombia and Bolivia).
+Nowadays, Peru has implemented a virtual TAM which means that the necessary information will be obtained from your passport and flight tickets and you do not need to get a printed TAM.
+Not all nationalities can enter Peru on a TAM alone, so always check the exact requirements with an embassy or consulate before you travel.

-If you are flying into Peru, a flight attendant will normally give you your Tarjeta Andina during the flight (if you do not receive a TAM, ask the attendant or pick one up when you land, before going through customs).
-If you are crossing into Peru by land, you can pick up the form at the border post.
+In the past, when flying into Peru, a flight attendant would normally give you a TAM during the flight (if you had not received a TAM, you could ask the attendant or pick one up when you landed before going through customs).
+If you were crossing into Peru by land, you could pick up the form at the border post.
+Moreover, you had to keep the TAM you received upon entry because you had to show the very same TAM when you were to leave the country.
+Losing your TAM meant fines, delays and other things that are not worth mentioning anymore.
+The Peruvian TAM used to look like this: